 In its infancy, one common complaint about ShopMate was its lack of a consolidation service.
 Some customers were hit with unexpectedly high shipping bills when US retailers sent their items in separate packages.

 When CHOICE reader Louise from South Australia ordered 2.9kg of clothing from US retailer Banana Republic in 2015, she calculated the freight forwarding to cost $52.65 based on ShopMate's charges of $22.95 per parcel, plus an additional $4.95 per 500g – but her actual bill came to over $120.

-All of the other freight-forwarding companies we looked at for this article can consolidate packages either for free or for a fee, which is likely to reduce the overall shipping bill.
+All of the other freight-forwarding companies we looked at for this article can consolidate packages from different retailers either for free or for a fee, which is likely to reduce the overall shipping bill.

 Cubic weight vs actual weight

 When calculating shipping charges, ShopMate measures the cubic weight (also known as volumetric or dimensional weight) and the actual weight of your parcel, and charges for whichever measurement is greater.
 This is standard practice for most postal and courier services.

 To measure a parcel's weight in cubic centimetres, ShopMate uses the formula height x length x width ÷ 6000.

 For example, a pair of lightweight running shoes might weigh only half a kilo – but if they come in a standard shoe box measuring 35 x 25 x 12cm, their cubic weight will be 1.75kg.
 Odd-shaped packages can cause even bigger price shocks.

 There are dozens of companies all over the world offering similar services to ShopMate.
 We looked at some of the main players shipping from the US to Australia.

 Note: Prices and details correct as at August 2020.
 All dollar amounts are in US dollars unless otherwise specified.